Towards a Software Architecture Description for Tax Compliance

 \subsection{Anonymization}

-The strict anonymization of the case company required us to remove context and potentially relevant information, which included the specific business model, the revenue stream, and the organizational structure of our case company.
-Not being able to provide that information limits the generalizability of our evaluation.
-However, we believe that we provided enough context and information for the panel to provide solid and high-level feedback for the early stages of our research.
+The strict anonymization of the case company was a methodological prerequisite for conducting this study and for gaining access to highly sensitive architectural and organizational data.
+As a consequence, we had to remove context and potentially relevant information, including the specific business model, the revenue stream, and the organizational structure of our case company.
+Not being able to provide this information limits the generalizability of our evaluation.
+However, we believe that we provided sufficient context and architectural detail for the panel to deliver solid and high-level feedback suitable for the early stage of research addressed in this study.

-To maintain strict anonymity for the company, no participant from the company participated in the panel.
-The author team spoke on behalf of the company.
-We believe that in this early stage of the software architecture description, the author team who worked intensively with the company in other research projects and extracted the data brought enough context to the table.
-In future work addressing the subsequent questions of valuing software components, the involvement of internals, however, will become crucial.
+To maintain strict anonymity, no internal representative of the case company participated in the expert panel.
+Instead, the author team provided the architectural stimulus based on data extracted from internal systems and prior collaboration with the company, without interpreting or evaluating taxation-related aspects on behalf of the organization.
+In this early stage of developing and evaluating a software architecture description, we consider this approach acceptable.
+In future work that addresses subsequent questions such as valuation of software components or transfer pricing, the involvement of internal stakeholders will, however, become crucial.

-We believe that anonymization has a substantial influence on the quality of the evaluation, though.
-We removed (intentionally) the economic context of the software architecture.
-Of course, this context also plays a crucial role in taxation since software engineering does not happen in the void.
-In particular, the economic context could not be revealed, which led to several loose ends during the evaluation.
-We believe that this is a major limitation of our findings since the devil is in the details.
-We could not investigate the potential effects of economic or managerial decisions on the software architecture.
+We further acknowledge that anonymization substantially influenced the quality and depth of the evaluation.
+In particular, we intentionally removed the economic and managerial context of the software architecture.
+Since software engineering does not occur in isolation from economic decision-making, this context plays a central role in taxation.
+The absence of such information led to several open questions during the evaluation.
+We therefore consider this a major limitation with respect to downstream questions of valuation and transfer pricing.
+At the same time, this limitation does not invalidate our findings regarding the ability of software architecture descriptions to surface tax-relevant cross-border reuse structures.